 - a.
-Domestic violence is detrimental to the general welfare of the Ho-Chunk Nation as mandated in the preamble of the Constitution of the Ho-Chunk Nation. - b.
+Domestic abuse is detrimental to the general welfare of the Ho-Chunk Nation as mandated in the preamble of the Constitution of the Ho-Chunk Nation. - b.
 Domestic abuse is a serious crime against the victim, family, and the Nation. - c.
 Rules and regulations against domestic abuse must be administered in a consistent and fair manner. - d.
-Many persons are subjected to abuse and violence within the family and clan setting. - e.
-Family members are at risk to be killed or suffer serious physical injury as a result of abuse and violence within the family and clan setting. - f.
-Children suffer lasting emotional damage as direct targets of abuse and violence, and by witnessing the infliction of abuse and violence on other family and clan members. - g.
-The elderly Ho-Chunk residents are at risk for abuse and violence, the lack of services available for these citizens, and the changing family structure indicates that laws are necessary to insure the protection of elders within the family and clan setting, and in their caretaking settings.
+Many persons are subjected to abuse within the family and clan setting. - e.
+Family members are at risk to be killed or suffer serious physical injury as a result of abuse within the family and clan setting. - f.
+Children suffer lasting emotional damage as direct targets of abuse, and by witnessing the infliction of abuse on other family and clan members. - g.
+The elderly Ho-Chunk residents are at risk for abuse, the lack of services available for these citizens, and the changing family structure indicates that laws are necessary to insure the protection of elders within the family and clan setting, and in their caretaking settings.

 - h.
-All persons have the right to live free from violence, abuse, or harassment. - i.
-Abuse and violence in all its forms poses a major health and law enforcement problem to the Ho-Chunk Nation. - j.
-Abuse and violence can be prevented, reduced, and deterred through the intervention of law. - k.
-The legal system's efforts to prevent abuse and violence in the family and clan setting will result in a reduction of negative behavior outside the family and clan setting. - l.
-Abuse and violence among family and clan members is not just a "family matter," which justified inaction by law enforcement personnel, prosecutors, or courts, but an illegal encounter which requires full application of protective laws and remedies. - m.
-An increased awareness of abuse and violence, and a need for its prevention, gives rise to the legislative intent to provide maximum protection to victims of abuse and violence in the family and clan setting. - n.
-The integrity of the family, clan, Ho-Chunk culture and society can be maintained by legislative efforts to remedy abuse and violence. - 3.
+All persons have the right to live free from abuse or harassment. - i.
+Abuse in all its forms poses a major health and law enforcement problem to the Ho-Chunk Nation. - j.
+Abuse can be prevented, reduced, and deterred through the intervention of law. - k.
+The legal system's efforts to prevent abuse in the family and clan setting will result in a reduction of negative behavior outside the family and clan setting. - l.
+Abuse among family and clan members is not just a "family matter," which justified inaction by law enforcement personnel, prosecutors, or courts, but an illegal encounter which requires full application of protective laws and remedies. - m.
+An increased awareness of abuse, and a need for its prevention, gives rise to the legislative intent to provide maximum protection to victims of abuse in the family and clan setting. - n.
+The integrity of the family, clan, Ho-Chunk culture and society can be maintained by legislative efforts to remedy abuse. - 3.
 Purpose and Construction.
 The purpose of this Act is to establish law prohibiting domestic abuse by or against any Tribal member within the jurisdiction of the Ho-Chunk Nation and to delegate to the Nation's Departments of Justice and Social Services the power to create and implement the administrative rules and procedures needed to enforce this Act.
 This Act shall be liberally construed to affect the purpose and scope stated above and shall be interpreted to comport with the customs and traditions of the Ho-Chunk Nation.
 If tribal law, customs and traditions are inconclusive in any matter arising under this Act, then federal law and, as a last resort, the law of the State of Wisconsin may be used for guidance. - 4.
 Scope.
 This Act provides the victim of domestic abuse the maximum protection from further abuse which the law, and those who enforce the law, can provide.
-Furthermore, this Act eliminates barriers to meeting the safety, welfare, and other needs of the victim of family violence, holds batterers accountable for their actions, and expands the availability of services to victims and batterers.
+Furthermore, this Act eliminates barriers to meeting the safety, welfare, and other needs of the victim of domestic abuse, holds batterers accountable for their actions, and expands the availability of services to victims and batterers.